What's New

 fastman route:list # Show all API routes

-fastman generate:key # Generate SECRET_KEY
+fastman config:appkey # Generate SECRET_KEY

 fastman optimize # Run black + isort + autoflake